Building Myths

 We need to be honest with ourselves.
 We may say things such as, “the church is its people,” or “the people are the church.”
 However, when it comes right down to it, we gravitate toward needing a place.
 That place could be a park, a house, a (gasp) bar, a school, a cafeteria.
 We think this as obvious, now, but it wasn’t that long ago (truly) that people opposed holding a church service in a school.
 When the house church movement was reignited in the US over a decade ago, “established” churches said that house church wasn’t real church.

 The next “you can’t have church there,” argument is here.
 It’s actually almost past now, though people still hold onto it.
 It’s not possible, it is said, to have church over the internet, for the internet isn’t “real”.
-Even die-hard netizens often use IRL (in real ), so it seems even for them there is a struggle.
+Even die-hard netizens often use IRL (in real life), so it seems even for them there is a struggle.
 As virtual reality goes mainstream, the concept of the internet as a rectangular screen will disappear.
 So, what are we to do?
 How will we treat those who don’t sit in our pews, but worship with us from 1000 miles away?
 Are they not the church?
 They don’t have a connection with us?
 Even those who, for various reasons, have moved or are moving away, but this is still their church home?
-Does someone stop being your just because you only see them on Facebook, and haven’t seen them in years?
+Does someone stop being your family just because you only see them on Facebook, and haven’t seen them in years?

 1) When we talk about church and place, what are the important things to consider?